polystat/c2eo/readme.md

 ### Structures

-We know the size of structures so we still can as with variables.
+We know the size of structures so we still work as with variables.
 We can also generate additional objects to access the fields of structures.

 ```c
 struct Rectangle {int x; int y;} rect;